wn-doolittle/caliper-spec/caliper.md

 <a name="learningObjective" />

 ### C.26 LearningObjective
-The Caliper [LearningObjective](#learningObjective) represents a summary statement that outlines the learning-related goals that a learner is expected to attain as a result of engaging in a learning activity.
+A Caliper [LearningObjective](#learningObjective) represents a summary statement that outlines the learning-related goals that a learner is expected to attain as a result of engaging in a learning activity.

 #### IRI
 http://purl.imsglobal.org/caliper/LearningObjective